 … having the lunch situation taken care of (because my new friend took me to lunch every day after that) I was still having to go into classrooms every day, not knowing anyone.
 I would go in, find a seat and endure the stares from the other kids in the classrooms.

 In those days we had ‘Gym’ (now PE) every other day.
 We all had to change into uniforms and in this case the shorts were red and was accompanied by a sleeveless white top.
+We’d then gather in the gym and await instruction.
 I just quietly went in and sat alone watching and feeling it out.
 Turns out this Gym class was doing the Presidential Physical Fitness Test.
-Do you remember that?
-I guess that back in the 1950’s President Eisenhower was appalled at how out of shape Americans were becoming.
-As I read about it, he was really worried that kids were not going to be fit enough if needed for military service.
-Also as I read it turns out that most people hated this test because everyone could see who was struggling and who was achieving.
+You might remember this if you are of a ‘certain’ age?
+It was a just what it sounds like- a physical fitness test given to middle school and high school public school students across the country, supported by the president, focused on ‘bettering’ the health of America’s youth.
+Many kids hated this mandated test because everyone could see who was struggling and who was achieving.
 It was terrible for many kid’s self-esteem.
 In my case, however, it was great.

 My Dad had always coached my brothers and I in athletics and I had always run, played baseball and football, skied, hiked and generally spent all my time outside doing something active.
 (He lived Title 9 even before it was invented.
-I was never discriminated against in my family) I had never heard of this Fitness test but started peeling off the 50 situps, the pullups, the jumps, and even the mile.
+I was never discriminated against in my family) I had never heard of this Fitness test but started doing the 50 situps, the pullups, the jumps, the softball throw and even the mile.
 I was immediately recruited by the gym teacher for the field hockey team, even though I’d never heard of field hockey.